OpenLibreAI/.github/profile/README.md

 ## Background

+- AI is a general purpose technology that can be applied to various sectors

 - AI is like electricity.
 It has the potential to transform all industries.

 - It has applications in healthcare, finance, transportation, retail, manufacturing, agriculture, education, energy, media and cybersecurity

+- Nvidia, Intel, AMD are creating value in the hardware layer

+- Opportunity for creating value exists for cloud developers and AI foundational tool builders

 ## Overview